mathMatthew/spreadsheetCoder/XML_Functions_and_Transforms.md

 ## Overview

-SpreadsheetCoder employs XML libraries to enhance flexibility, offering two types:
+SpreadsheetCoder employs XML libraries to enhance functionality, offering two types:
 - **Function Definitions**
 - **Transformations**

 Instead of altering the SpreadsheetCoder core, users can extend its functions using these libraries.

-For basic Excel functions like `+`, `-`, `*`, and others, SpreadsheetCoder provides hard-coded translations.
-Users can:
+For basic Excel functions like `+`, `-`, `*`, and others, SpreadsheetCoder provides hard-coded translations within core.
+Because of these (as outlined in readme), users can:
 1. Craft the function in Excel.
+2. Use SpreadsheetCoder to translate it the target language.

+One could also use SpreadsheetCoder to write functions that use your own custom functions and even convert those functions to a different target language.
+The process of doing that is Extending the capabilities of SpreadsheetCoder by teaching it how to translate your own custom function.
+Here are the specific steps of this scenario:
-2. Use SpreadsheetCoder to translate it into VisualBasic for internal Excel utilization.
+1. Use SpreadsheetCoder to translate the function into VisualBasic
-3. Convert it into the chosen target language.

-Note: If the user uses the VisualBasic version of certain set of logical steps to create a larger Excel function, SpreadsheetCoder will utilize the definition of the component function to translate the larger Excel function.

-For functionalities outside SpreadsheetCoder's default offerings, users can:
-1. Adjust the open-source SpreadsheetCoder code.
+2. Use SpreadsheetCoder into XML (if strict mode is enabled, this will happen automatically and this separate step and the next step are not necessary.)
-2. Implement the XML libraries without modifying the core.
+3. Move the XML file into the XMLFunctions library.
+4. Now, re-use the function in Excel within a larger function within Excel.
+This works because you created a VisualBasic version of the function (in step 1).
+5. Convert the larger function within Excel into the larger function.

+So that's the gist at a high-level and a simple use-case for using the XML format to extend the functionatlity of SpreadsheetCoder.
+Now let's dive into the details.

 ## Expanding SpreadsheetCoder's Functionality using the XML

 ### Example:

-You wish to employ the Teradata `STRTOK` function within a custom Excel function you will create.
+Suppose you have a complex function in Excel and you translate this function to SQL for use on Teradata.
+Now suppose you decide to add some additional logic.
+You know a bit about Teradata and you happen to know that what you want would be easier with Teradata STROK function.
 STRTOK extracts tokens (substrings) from a string based on defined delimiters, returning the nth specified token.
 For the string "apple,banana,cherry", using a comma as the delimiter and requesting the 2nd token would return "banana".
+STRTOK already available on Teradata but you've got your functionality sitting in Excel and you want to maintain it there for its easy of use, portability and easy of exaplanation in terms of how it works.

 Consider three ways to do this.
 All three will require you to let SpreadsheetCoder know that STRTOK is a valid function in the target language (teradata) by designated the XML function as a stub function (details in the `LangSpec` section below).

 ### Method 1: VisualBasic

-For those proficient in VisualBasic,  code in VisualBasic a function mirroring the desired target language function.
+Those proficient in VisualBasic can code in VisualBasic a function mirroring the desired target language function.
 In this example, develop a VBA function named `STRTOK` analogous to the Teradata version.
 Then, convert your custom function to the target language.

 ### Method 2: Auto-VisualBasic